How TutorThings Is Designed

 Why these constraints exist

 It would be straightforward to build a more engaging product by relaxing any one of these.
 Give hints faster and learners feel more successful.
 Add streaks and they open the app more often.
 Use warmer companion-style language and they enjoy the experience more.
-These are real levers, and they work.
+These are powerful levers, and they work.

-The problem is that they work by optimizing for metrics that aren't the same as learning.
-A product can be highly engaging and not teach anything.
-A learner can feel great after a session and retain nothing.
 TutorThings is designed around outcomes that are harder to measure but more important: whether learners can explain their reasoning, whether they're willing to try hard problems, and whether they're becoming less dependent on help over time - not more.